apache/incubator-heron/website/content/docs/concepts/topologies.md

 ### Key-value streamlets

 In the example [above](#streamlet-example), the source streamlet consisted only of integers (31, 47, 82, etc.).
 In addition to single-value streamlets, the Heron Streamlet API also enables you to work with **key-value streamlets**.
+With key-value streamlets, every element of the streamlet is a [`KeyValue`](/api/java/com/twitter/heron/streamlet/KeyValue.html) object in which the key and value can be any type you'd like.

-There's a wide variety of operations that
+There's a variety of [operations](#key-value-streamlet-operations) that are only available for key-value streamlets.

 ## Streamlet operations